 - In The Restaurant at the End of the Universe, the Belcerebons of Kakrafoon Kappa were found to be in contempt by the Galactic Tribunal for smugly living lives of peaceful contemplation.
 As a punishment the Tribunal inflicted a terrible social disease upon them: telepathy.
 Now in order to hide their thoughts they either have to babble endlessly about meaningless topics like the weather or play host to a concert by plutonium rock band 'Disaster Area'.

 - In The Tommyknockers, by Stephen King, an entire town becomes mindlinked to each other as an alien ship causes them to mutate.
 It's implied that this effect is part of what makes the creatures evil—or at least callous and careless; they are forced to hear each other's petty gripes and trivia 24/7.

-- In The Last Herald-Mage trilogy, young Vanyel Ashekevron is pushed even further towards the edge (after his lover goes insane and suicides) when the same event gives him Mindspeech and he finds out that most of the Heralds despise him.
+- In The Last Herald-Mage trilogy, young Vanyel Ashekevron is pushed even further towards the edge (after his lover goes insane and commits suicide) when the same event gives him Mindspeech and he finds out that most of the Heralds despise him.
 And the Herald set to watch him is not only unsympathetic but homophobic to boot.